 Focus on a vision of what you want rather than on what you don’t

-It’s better to communicate your end goal than only identifying what you’re against.
-Rather than reacting to the latest outrage, it makes a cause more compelling and the vision more concrete.
-It also avoids getting into policy details that are typically over kids’ heads.
+Providing a concrete description of the future avoids getting into policy details that are over kids’ heads.
 For example, I talk to my son about how I want to help keep the air and water clean so everyone can be healthy.

 Get them involved in the fun parts